Newsletter: SSHRA (April-June 2023)

 Chat Session with Eminent Participants

 SSHRA is in the process of expanding its knowledge base, to bring together worldwide researchers and professionals, encourage intellectual development, and create opportunities for networking and collaboration.
 In each, Eurasia International Conference, article, project synopsis, teaching notes, observations are submitted by the international community of Researchers, Practitioners, Students, and Educationists for the development and spread of ideas.
-The Editorial Review is showcased on the association’s website, newsletter, social media, and upcoming endeavours.
-Some of the editorial reviews are shared below:
+The Editorial Review is showcased on the association’s website, newsletter, social media, and upcoming endeavors.

 BEST PAPER AWARD